mr5z/PropertyValidator/README.md

     private void ValidationService_PropertyInvalid(object sender, ValidationResultArgs e)
     {
-        switch (e.PropertyName)
-        {
-            case nameof(FirstName):
-                FirstNameError = e.FirstError;
-                break;
-            case nameof(LastName):
-                LastNameError = e.FirstError;
-                break;
-            case nameof(EmailAddress):
-                EmailAddressError = e.FirstError;
-                break;
-            case nameof(PhysicalAddress):
-                PhysicalAddressError = e.FirstError;
-                break;
+        // To retrieve all the error message of the property, use: var errorMessages = e.ErrorMessages;
     }

-        // To retrieve all the error message of the property, use: var errorMessages = e.ErrorMessages;

-        // If you have a bunch of error properties, skip the tall switch-case and be more productive by using this: e.FillErrorProperty(this);
-        // This will basically auto-fill the error properties you have in the target instance but,
-        // you must follow this convention: "<PropertyName>" + "Error" }
 }
 ```